simonchius/DynamicLauncherIcon/README.md

 # Dynamic Launcher Icon and Name for Android

-Sample project for changing the app icon and app name dynamically.
+Here is the simple way to change your android apps Launcher icon and Application name dynamically.
 Note that the gradle build files are written in Kotlin (.kts)

 **Steps:** <br><br>
-*Step 1* <br>Create empty class each for the number of icons wanted to declear.
+*Step 1* <br>Create an empty class each for the number of icons wanted to declare.
 In my example, it is OneLauncherAlias.kt, TwoLauncherAlias.kt and ThreeLauncherAlias.kt

 ```
 package com.misles.dynamiclaunchericon